-Gabriela Kennedy's Asia Pacific column in the latest issue of Computer Law & Security Review features a Mayer Brown article, titled "IoT (I Own Thee): Hong Kong Releases Results of Study on Wearable Technology Devices" by Gabriela Kennedy and Karen H.F.
-Lee.
+Gabriela Kennedy's Asia Pacific column in the latest issue of Computer Law & Security Review features a Mayer Brown article, titled "IoT (I Own Thee): Hong Kong Releases Results of Study on Wearable Technology Devices".

 Gabriela is a member of the editorial board of Computer Law & Security Review and edits the Asia Pacific column, a country-by-country analysis of the latest legal developments, cases and issues relating to IT, media and telecommunications in the Asia Pacific region.